 The District held live sessions in person to gather staff, students, and parent's input while considering the 2023-2024 budget goals and priorities.
-There were five sessions held in Fall of 2022.
+There were five virtual sessions held in Fall of 2022.
 We also had an online survey in multiple languages for our staff and community to gather input and feedback.

-On December 9, 2022, the Board met and discussed the District's goals and priorities for the 2023-2024 budget.
-On January 25, 2023 the Board formally adopted budget goals to provide guidance and direction to the Superintendent in the preparation of the annual proposed budget.
+On December 9th 2022, the Board met and discussed the District's goals and priorities for the 2023-2024 budget.
+In January 25nd, 2023 the Board formally adopted budget goals to provide guidance and direction to the Superintendent in the preparation of the annual adopted budget.